 - The trust creator gets to pick whoever he or she likes as trustee, with all the emotional and other benefits that entail.

-- The beneficiaries get a familiar face as well as a truly neutral administrator behind the scenes ensuring all decisions are made fairly and in accord with the stated objectives of the trust.
+- The beneficiaries get a familiar face and a truly neutral administrator behind the scenes to ensure all decisions are made fairly and in accord with the stated objectives of the trust.

 - The trustee gets back up on all fiduciary duties and relief from paperwork.

 - The advisor gets a happy client, potential referrals, and the ability to keep the assets under management for generations.

 - We get to put some of the capacity we already built out on our platform to work.

 Every intervening minute, the trusts on our platform are properly handled in the background.
 And in the foreground, the grantors and advisors retain complete freedom of movement.